Kenny Roberts Jr.: Suzuki years

 Between 2002 and 2005, Roberts faced a difficult time in developing the new four-stroke 990cc Suzuki GSV-R bike to challenge Honda and Yamaha.
 He was also being challenged by his younger teammate, John Hopkins, who often outperformed him.
 Even in 2003 and 2004, Hopkins managed to finish the season ahead of Roberts.
-During the 4-year period, Roberts managed to gain only two podiums, one in 2002 and one in 2005.
+During the four-year period, Roberts managed to gain only two podiums, one in 2002 and one in 2005.
 At the end of 2005, Suzuki decided not to renew Roberts' contract and opted for a younger rider in Chris Vermeulen.

 Return to Team Roberts

 Roberts returned to his father's team in 2006.
 Honda provided the RC211V V5 engine with the frame being designed by Team Roberts and the bike subsequently named KR211V.
 He took his first podium of the season at Catalunya, having started on the front row.

 A run of five successive top-five grid positions in mid-season showed the bike's promise.
-Roberts again finished 3rd at Estoril, having led with one lap to go.
-Kenny later explained that he had miscounted the number of laps, and when he came onto the final straight with one lap to go, he expected to see the chequered flag, and that this distracted him and prevented him blocking Toni Elías' passing move.
-With these two podium finishes, he finished 6th in the standings at the end of the year, aided by riders such as Casey Stoner and Sete Gibernau missing races.
-This was Roberts' best result since winning the championship in 2000.
+Roberts again finished third at Estoril, having led with one lap to go.
+He later explained that he had miscounted the number of laps, and when he came onto the final straight with one lap to go, he expected to see the chequered flag, and that this distracted him and prevented him blocking Toni Elías' passing move.
+With these two podium finishes, he finished sixth in the standings at the end of the year, aided by riders such as Casey Stoner and Sete Gibernau missing races.
+This was Roberts' best result since winning the championship in 2000 and the team's best result in the riders' standings since they started developing their own bikes.

 Roberts remained on his father's team at the start of 2007.
-However, 2007 again marked a new era as 990cc bike were replaced with an 800cc displacement formula.
+However, 2007 marked a new era as 990cc bike were replaced with an 800cc displacement formula.
 He rode the KR212V bike which are using the RC212V's V4 engine supplied by Honda.
 The 2007 season was less successful, due to Honda concentrating on improving the underperforming Repsol Honda factory machine.
-After only 4 points in the first part of the season, Kenny Jr. stopped racing midseason, replaced by his brother Kurtis, and never returned in 2007.
+After only four points in the first part of the season, Kenny Jr. stopped racing midseason, replaced by his brother Kurtis, and never returned in 2007.
 Both Kenny and the entire team did not participate in 2008 season.